 - $12.00 - AHC Members

 How did Portland get this way, with its little square blocks and weird intersections, the funny pronunciations and the bridge ramps to nowhere?
-Why is it even located where it is?
-There’s a reason for everything (we didn’t say a good reason!)

-Stone carver’s mistakes, upside-down pineapples, and mythical tunnels are just part of the things about which true Portland residents should know.
+Stone carver’s mistakes, upside-down pineapples, and mythical tunnels are just part of the things true Portland residents should know about.
 We’ll look at the grid, the naming and re-naming of our streets, and the eras of commercial architecture that have marked our compact and vibrant downtown, as well as the near blitzkrieg effect of the Great Demolition which left us with parking lots where the temples of finance and industry once stood.
 Long-time AHC Education Committee member Robert Jordan will guide us through 150 years of Portland’s development – a great overview for those just getting interested in Portland’s architectural heritage as well as for anyone who ever wondered “Why did they do THAT?”

 Seating is Limited.
-Pre-Registration is Highly Recommended.
+Pre-registration recommended.

 |Neon CRM by Neon One|